temporalinterference/itis-usa/content/cards/news-20240218-KPRF/index.md

 ---
-title: 2024 Call is Open - Katja Poković Research Fellowship
+title: 2024 Call for Applications - Katja Poković Research Fellowship
 ---
 February 18, 2024

-Now accepting applications!
-The IT’IS Foundation is excited to announce that the 2024 Katja Poković Research Fellowship call for proposals is open!
+The call for applications for the 2024 Katja Poković Research Fellowship Award is now open.
+The call is aimed specifically at female applicants working in the fields of electromagnetics and information technology.

-This initiative is dedicated to empowering and supporting exceptional female scientists, fostering innovation and scientific excellence in electromagnetics and its applications in information and medical technologies.
+The IT’IS Foundation is pleased to announce the 2024 call for proposals for a Katja Poković Research Fellowship, which is open specifically for female researchers in the fields of electromagnetics and information technology.